 Who is eligible for that all-important invitation…

 The first winner of the Masters’ Tournament was Horton Smith in 1934.
 He repeated his win in 1936.

 The player with the most Masters victories is Jack Nicklaus, who won six times between 1963 and 1986.

 Arnold Palmer and Tiger Woods have each won four, and Jimmy Demaret, Gary Player, Sam Snead, Nick Faldo and Phil Mickelson have three titles to their name.

-Player also became the tournament’s first overseas winner with his first victory in 1961.
+The player also became the tournament’s first overseas winner with his first victory in 1961.

-Other notable winners include Byron Nelson, Ben Hogan, Tom Watson, Seve Ballesteros, Bernhard Langer, Ben Crenshaw, José María Olazábal and Bubba Watson, who have all won the Masters twice
+Other notable winners include Byron Nelson, Ben Hogan, Tom Watson, Seve Ballesteros, Bernhard Langer, Ben Crenshaw, José María Olazábal and Bubba Watson, who have all won the Masters twice.

 It’s very difficult to predict the outcome of these events.

 We all remember Jordan Speith’s now infamous collapse in 2016 allowing Brit Danny Willett to come up on the inside and steal the day.